About Apraxia Kids

 Read More

 Amber Vecchio, PMP, CMQ/OE, CF APMP joined Apraxia Kids as a board member in 2023.
-Her six-year-old daughter Delaney was diagnosed with Apraxia of Speech two years ago and continues to receive speech therapy services in kindergarten and through outpatient support.
+Her eight-year-old daughter Delaney was diagnosed with Apraxia of Speech four years ago and continues to receive speech therapy services in second grade and through outpatient support.
 Her journey to an Apraxia diagnosis was difficult through COVID-19, but once Apraxia Kids’ resources were identified, Delaney’s speech significantly improved.

 null